Sarah Cowley (nurse)

-Professor Dame Sarah Cowley is a British district nurse and academic, specialising in the field of health visiting.
+Professor Dame Sarah Cowley is a British health visitor and academic, specialising in the field of child and family public health.

 Biography

 Cowley started a career in Eastbourne as a health visitor and practice teacher.
-After completing doctoral studies, she joined the faculty of King’s College London leading the University's programme in health visiting and district nursing programme.
+After completing doctoral studies, she joined the faculty of King's College London leading the University's programme in health visiting and district nursing programme.
 She was appointed Professor of Community Practice Development in 1997, and retired in 2012.

 During her career she served on a number of editorial boards, and was the author of paper and books including Community Public Health in Policy and Practice (Elsevier, 2008) and, with Marion Frost, The Principles of Health Visiting: Opening the door to public health (2006).